 'Think John Green with a heavy dose of modern Scottish culture. [...] adventurous readers will be won over by Connor's attitude towards his life and the need for living (both metaphorically and literally).
 I would recommend to anyone who enjoys realistic YA fiction.'

 'Connor and the school bully Skeates go on a wacky adventure to try and find Connor's dad in prison.
 It is the first time in his life that he hasn't allowed his cancer to dictate his life.
 This, for me was the most relatable thing about Farewell Tour of a Terminal Optimist.
 I have a chronic condition and I often let it control my life.
 Young really got that right.
 Unlike some books of the YA/illness genre the book isn't set to pull at your heartstrings.
 It celebrates friendship and making the most of life.
 It is a really uplifting read.'

 'a fun read. . .
 I liked the characters and the unexpected bromance between Connor and Skeates.'

 Enter the Kelpies Illustration Prize!

 Are you a designer or illustrator based in Scotland?
-Ever wanted to see your design on bookshop shelves?
+Ever wanted to design a book cover?
 Then the Kelpies Illustration Prize is the competition for you!
 Entries for this year's competition are now open!